cstietzel/DS3-PA/CodeBook.md

 The raw data for the project can be obtained here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-If you plan on running the run_analysis.R script to recreate the tidy data file, you should extract into a directory “UCI-HAR” that is located in the above your working directory that you run the script. (i.e. getwd()/../UCI-HAR)
+If you plan on running the run_analysis.R script to recreate the tidy data file, you should extract into a directory “UCI-HAR” in your working directory so that you run the script.

 Detailed descriptions of the files and measurements are located in the readme.txt file that is contained in the .zip archive.
 A full description of the data is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones